 In addition to making all our source code available on GitHub, we also publish free open source binary packages for many operating systems, including CentOS, RHEL, Ubuntu, and Debian.
 The Gluu Server needs to be installed on a VM or physical server with at least 4GB of RAM and 2CPU units.
 Containers are not supported at this time.

 The latest source code for Gluu components is on Github.
 There are no secrets in how it works.
 And there is no code that we’re holding back for a commercial release.
-If we have modified any non-Gluu components, we keep a fork of the code in github (like OpenDJ, Asimba, or the Shibboleth IDP).
-All code we author is MIT license, which includes oxAuth, the OAuth2 authorization server for OpenID Connect and UMA, and oxTrust, the server GUI.
+If we have modified any non-Gluu components, we keep a fork of the code in GitHub (like Asimba or the Shibboleth IDP).
+All code we author is prefixed with our open source handle, “ox”, and is MIT license.
+Gluu written software includes oxAuth, the OAuth2 authorization server for OpenID Connect and UMA, and oxTrust, the server GUI.

 Community Edition (CE)

 The Gluu Server CE deploys all services in one

 chroot container.
 All components included in the Gluu Server is free open source software that can be deployed in production, with no user limits, for free.
 In addition, we offer free community support on our public forum.
 For organizations that need private support and guaranteed response times, we offer a range of VIP support plans.